Urgent Care Centers

 Urgent care is not a substitute for emergency care.
 Often your primary care physician can offer guidance, and when necessary, direct you to the appropriate care facility.
-If you are unable to reach your primary care physician or you do not have one, you should go to the hospital’s emergency department for very serious or life-threatening problems.
-Even illnesses or injuries that may seem minor may be determined by the urgent care physician to warrant emergency evaluation and result in a recommendation that you be transferred to the hospital’s emergency room for further treatment.
+If you are unable to reach your primary care physician or you do not have one, you should go to St. Anthony's Emergency Department for very serious or life-threatening problems.
+Even illnesses or injuries that may seem minor may be determined by the urgent care physician to warrant emergency evaluation and result in a recommendation that you be transferred to St. Anthony's Emergency Department for further treatment.

-In general, conditions that should be evaluated in an Emergency Department include:
+In general, conditions that should be evaluated in the Emergency Department include:

 - deep cuts or bleeding that won’t stop

 - coughing or vomiting blood